 If you’ve read this article and think that your self-worth may be wrapped up a little too tightly in service towards others, maybe its time to work on shifting that belief a little.
 If your relationship is healthy enough, ask your partner to help you see that they love you for being part of their life— not solely for what you do for them.

-And lastly, if you’re interested in learning more about the types of ‘bids for connection’ you tend to use, I stumbled across this free “quiz” from The University of San Diego that utilizes the Gottman research.
+And lastly, if you’re interested in learning more about the types of ‘bids for connection’ you tend to use, I stumbled across this free “quiz” from The Gottman Institute.

 Are you or your spouse a people pleaser?